kk-src/azure-postgresql-mcp/README.md

     ],
     "env": {
-        "PGHOST": "<Fully qualified name of your Azure Database for PostgreSQL instance>", "PGUSER": "<Your Azure Database for PostgreSQL username>", "AZURE_USE_AAD": "True",
+        "PGHOST": "<Fully qualified name of your Azure Database for PostgreSQL instance>", "PGUSER": "<Your Microsoft Entra ID username or the resource name of your Azure resource with a system-assigned identity or the identity name>", "AZURE_USE_AAD": "True",
         "AZURE_SUBSCRIPTION_ID": "<Your Azure subscription ID>",
-        "AZURE_RESOURCE_GROUP": "<Your Resource Group that contains the Azure Database for PostgreSQL instance>", }
+        "AZURE_RESOURCE_GROUP": "<Your Resource Group that contains the Azure Database for PostgreSQL instance>" }
 }
 ```